View current

 4. how to control health and safety risks arising from hazardous noise.

-(10) The UQ Hearing Conservation Guideline provides Organisational Units with further practical information to assist with the management and control of hazardous noise and prevent the occurrence of noise induced hearing loss in the workplace at UQ.
+(10) The UQ Hazardous Noise Risk Management Guideline provides Organisational Units with further practical information to assist with the management and control of hazardous noise and prevent the occurrence of noise induced hearing loss (NIHL) in the workplace at UQ.

-(11) UQ managers, supervisors and workers should refer to the Code of Practice and Guideline for information on how to achieve the standards of health, safety and welfare required under the WHS Regulation in relation to workplace noise.
+(12) UQ managers, supervisors and workers should refer to the Code of Practice and Guideline for information on how to achieve the standards of health, safety and welfare required.

 Risk Assessment

-1. help to determine if UQ workers are at risk of excessive noise exposure;
+1. help to determine if UQ workers are at risk of excessive noise exposure and therefore potential hearing loss;

 2. identify the noise sources that contribute to the risk of hearing loss;